slebden/ai-notepad/README.md

 - Use the extracted tags for organization

 ### 3. AI-Generated Tags
 If no tags are provided manually or in content, the AI will automatically generate relevant tags based on your note content.

+### 4. Tag Filtering
+Filter your notes by selecting one or more tags:
+- **Desktop**: Click on tag chips to select/deselect them
+- **Mobile**: Use the dropdown to select multiple tags
+- **Clear filters**: Click "Clear all" to show all notes again
+- **Combined filtering**: Notes matching any of the selected tags will be shown